Carbon-izer Presents Northwest Freeway (Outer Belt)

 On the subject of the old dealership, a rare glimpse of it can be seen in this commercial set (timestamped).

-Built c.
-1979 by Texas Instruments, this building was spared the cuts the company faced in the mid-1980s, but closed in 1993.
+Originally this was a factory built c.
+1979 by Texas Instruments and spared the cuts the company faced in the mid-1980s, but closed in 1993.
 Hewlett-Packard picked up soon after for use as a call center but it closed sometime in the early 2000s, and in February 2007 it became the first new 290 park and ride since 1989.
 After a permanent park and ride facility was built next door, it remained empty again for a short while before 2010 when Sysco purchased it.
-Sysco moved out of the facility in 2020 and it is currently being redeveloped (partial demolition/rebuilding) into the Cypress location of Houston Methodist, due to open later this year.
+Sysco moved out of the facility in 2020 and most of the building was demolished (save for one portion in the back) into the Cypress location of Houston Methodist, opened 2024 (over three new buildings).

 At Home / 24340 Northwest Fwy.